Lourousa/frauddetection/README.md

 Disclaimer:<br>
 I created this repository to experiment with Apache Fluss (Incubating).
-Please note that the cluster sizing and security configuration are intended for exploration only and are not production-ready.<br><br>
+Please note that the cluster sizing, security configuration, fraud detection logic are intended for exploration only and are not production-ready.<br><br>

 Fluss/Flik required JARs:<br>